History of France: Resistance

 General Charles de Gaulle in London declared himself on BBC radio to be the head of a rival government in exile, and gathered the Free French Forces around him, finding support in some French colonies and recognition from Britain but not the United States.
 After the Attack on Mers-el-Kébir in 1940, where the British fleet destroyed a large part of the French navy, still under command of Vichy France, that killed about 1,100 sailors, there was nationwide indignation and a feeling of distrust in the French forces, leading to the events of the Battle of Dakar.
 Eventually, several important French ships joined the Free French Forces.
 The United States maintained diplomatic relations with Vichy and avoided recognition of de Gaulle's claim to be the one and only government of France.
 Churchill, caught between the U.S. and de Gaulle, tried to find a compromise.

 Within France proper, the organized underground grew as the Vichy regime resorted to more strident policies in order to fulfill the enormous demands of the Nazis and the eventual decline of Nazi Germany became more obvious.
 They formed the Resistance.
 The most famous figure of the French resistance was Jean Moulin, sent in France by de Gaulle in order to link all resistance movements; he was captured and tortured by Klaus Barbie (the "butcher of Lyon").
 Increasing repression culminated in the complete destruction and extermination of the village of Oradour-sur-Glane at the height of the Battle of Normandy.
-At 2.15 p.m. on the afternoon of 10 June 1944, a company of the 2nd SS Panzer Division, 'Das Reich', entered Oradour-sur-Glane.
-They herded most of its population into barns, garages and the church, and then massacred 642 men, women and children, all of whom were civilians.

-In 1953, 21 men went on trial in Bordeaux for the Oradour killings.
-Fourteen of the accused proved to be French citizens of Alsace.
-Following convictions, all but one were pardoned by the French government.
+On 10 June 1944, a company of the 2nd SS Panzer Division, entered Oradour-sur-Glane, and massacred 642 men, women and children, all of whom were civilians.
+In 1953, 21 men went on trial for the Oradour killings; all but one were pardoned by the French government.